-Public Schools that are funded with Smart Start funds receive their full funding allocation for FY 21 and are required to engage children and families in in-person, remote, or hybrid learning.
+Public Schools that are funded with Smart Start funds receive their full funding allocation for SFY 21 and are required to engage children and families in in-person, remote, or hybrid learning.
 The OEC will provide full funding allocations to programs that:

 - a.
 Are open to serve children on-site or remotely, or - b.
-Are closed due to local health or a governing body decision, and - c.
+Are closed due to local health or a governing body decision, - c.
+Maintain enrollment of at least 11 children per funded classroom, and - d.
 Continue to employ sufficient staff to effectively engage children and families in inperson, remote, or hybrid learning.